Maurice Isserman

-Maurice Isserman (born 1951) is a Professor of History at Hamilton College.
+Maurice Isserman (born 1951) is an American historian who is Professor of History at Hamilton College.
 He has written about the Communist Party USA during the Popular Front period of the 1930s and 1940s, as well as the emergence of the New Left and the 1960s.
 He co-authored a biography with Dorothy Ray Healey and authored a biography of Michael Harrington, both of whom were co-founders of Democratic Socialists of America.
 He has contributed editorials and book reviews to The New York Times, The Boston Globe, Newsday, the Los Angeles Times, The Nation, and The American Alpine Review.
 In 2008, he began writing about mountaineering.

 Early life

 Isserman was born in Hartford, Connecticut, on March 12, 1951.
 His mother, Flora (née Huffman), was the daughter and sister of Quaker ministers, graduated from a Quaker college, and was a social worker in Connecticut.
 His father Jacob (Jack) Isserman, born in Antwerp, came with his family to the US at age four in 1906; he was a machinist who worked at the Pratt and Whitney aircraft factory in East Hartford, Connecticut.

 The Issermans were Jewish; Maurice's uncle, Ferdinand Isserman, was a prominent rabbi in St. Louis, Missouri.
 Another uncle, lawyer Abraham J. Isserman, was member of the International Juridical Association (1931 and the American Civil Liberties Union, as well as a founding member of the National Lawyers Guild (1937).
 Abraham was a defense lawyer in the first Smith Act trial of Communist Party leaders in 1949 during which he was cited for contempt and then imprisoned afterwards and disbarred.

 Isserman's parents had divorced in 1959, and his mother remarried Walter Snow, a local newspaper reporter who had been a Communist in the 1930s, a minor figure on the literary left (John Reed Club member, and the editor of The Anvil, a Midwestern radical literary magazine).
 They lived in the small town of Coventry, Connecticut.
 Maurice Isserman graduated from Coventry High School in 1968.

 After his father's death in 1963, Maurice became close to his uncle Abraham, who took him to one of his first demonstrations, the 1967 March on the Pentagon.